-- tetrahedra with 4 or 10 nodal points and straight or curved edges, - pyramid element with 5 nodal points, - pentahedra with 6, 15, or 18 nodal points and straight or curved edges, - hexahedra with 8, 20, or 27 nodal points and straight or curved edges. - hexahedra with 8, 20, or 27 nodes, pentahedra with 6, 15, or 18 nodes, tetrahedra with 4 or 10 nodes, and pyramid element with 5 nodes as fluid elements.

-Flange (Rod) and Membrane Elements:

-- flange elements with 2 or 3 nodal points, - triangular elements with 3 or 6 nodal points and straight or curved edges, - quadrilateral elements with 4, 8 or 9 nodal points and straight or curved edges, - quadrilateral shear panel with 4 nodal points.
+- tetrahedra with 4 or 10 nodal points and straight or curved edges, - pyramid element with 5 nodal points, - pentahedra with 6, 15, or 18 nodal points and straight or curved edges, - hexahedra with 8, 20, or 27 nodal points and straight or curved edges. - hexahedra with 8, 20, or 27 nodes, pentahedra with 6, 15, or 18 nodes, tetrahedra with 4 or 10 nodes, and pyramid element with 5 nodes as fluid elements. - Flange (Rod) and Membrane Elements : - flange elements with 2 or 3 nodal points, - triangular elements with 3 or 6 nodal points and straight or curved edges,

-- Beam Elements with 2 nodal points, optionally with or without rigid lever arms (offset nodes): - beams with arbitrary shaped solid cross section, - thin-walled profiles and tubes with open or closed cross sections, - thin-walled open or closed tubes with cross sections tapered along the beams' length axis. - fluid-filled or fluid-surrounded straight or curved pipe elements.
+- quadrilateral elements with 4, 8 or 9 nodal points and straight or curved edges, - quadrilateral shear panel with 4 nodal points. - Beam Elements with 2 nodal points, optionally with or without rigid lever arms (offset nodes): - beams with arbitrary shaped solid cross section, - thin-walled profiles and tubes with open or closed cross sections, - thin-walled open or closed tubes with cross sections tapered along the beams' length axis, - fluid-filled or fluid-surrounded straight or curved pipe elements.

-Figure 80: Triangular element with curved edges
+Figure 84: Triangular element with curved edges

-• Plate and Shell Elements :
+- Plate and Shell Elements :

-- triangular or quadrilateral elements for thin and moderately thick plates and shells. - triangular or quadrilateral elements sandwich shells. - a thin-walled triangular plate element following Kirchhoff's Theory. - triangular (with 3 or 6 nodes) and quadrilateral elements (with 4, 8, or 9 nodes) with 3-dimensional shell formulation for linear and non-linear material. - triangular and quadrilateral elements for layered cross-sections (composites).
+- triangular or quadrilateral elements for thin and moderately thick plates and shells.

+- triangular or quadrilateral elements sandwich shells.

+- a thin-walled triangular plate element following Kirchhoffs Theory.

+- triangular (with 3 or 6 nodes) and quadrilateral elements (with 4, 8, or 9 nodes) with 3-dimensional shell formulation for linear and non-linear material.

+- triangular and quadrilateral elements for layered cross-sections (composites).

-Discrete Elements:
+- Discrete Elements:

 - linear and non-linear spring elements,

 - various mass elements,

 - linear and non-linear damper elements,

 - control elements,

 - elements with direct matrix input.

-Scalar Elements:
+- Elements for contact analysis:

-- spring elements between 2 degrees of freedom or for a support of 1 degree of freedom to ground, - damper elements between 2 degrees of freedom or for a connection of 1 degree of freedom to ground,

-- scalar masses for 1 or 2 nodal points, - scalar mobility element for fluid meshes. - Load carrying membranes in form of triangular respectively quadrilateral areas for load application and stress evaluation. - Plot Elements in form of points, lines and triangular respectively quadrilateral areas for result evaluation. - Geometry Elements in form of lines and triangular respectively quadrilateral areas for line and surface definition. - Convectivity Elements to model the convectivity behavior and radiation on free surfaces in thermal analysis. - Fluid-Structure Coupling Elements for coupled acoustics and surface absorption. - Surface Wave Elements for acoustic analyses. - Semi-Infinite Elements for acoustic and electromagnetic analyses. - Radiation Boundary Condition (RBC) Elements for the modeling of acoustic radiation effects. - Axisymmetric Elements for structures, heat transfer, acoustics, and electromagnetics.
+- Compensation springs to ground or between 2 nodes with 3 translational DOF, or between two nodes with 1 translational DOF. - Scalar Elements: - spring elements between 2 degrees of freedom or for a support of 1 degree of freedom to ground, - damper elements between 2 degrees of freedom or for a connection of 1 degree of freedom to ground, - scalar masses for 1 or 2 nodal points, - scalar mobility element for fluid meshes. - Load carrying membranes in form of triangular respectively quadrilateral areas for load application and stress evaluation. - Plot Elements in form of points, lines and triangular respectively quadrilateral areas for result evaluation. - Geometry Elements in form of lines and triangular respectively quadrilateral areas for line and surface definition. - Convectivity Elements to model the convectivity behavior and radiation on free surfaces in thermal analysis. - Fluid-Structure Coupling Elements for coupled acoustics and surface absorption. - Surface Wave Elements for acoustic analyses. - Semi-Infinite Elements for acoustic and electromagnetic analyses. - Radiation Boundary Condition (RBC) Elements for the modeling of acoustic radiation effects. - Axisymmetric Elements for structures, heat transfer, acoustics, and electromagnetics.